Who Are We?

 A San Diego native, Kevin went East to attended Belmont University in Nashville, TN where he studied Music and Music Business.
 After college, he joined the Atlanta based band Smalltown Poets who later signed a recording contract with a label under the EMI umbrella.
 Their self titled debut album received critical acclaim selling 200,000 copies and landing the guys with a Grammy nomination(See if you can spot him in this music video!).
 Now a resident in the Portland area, Kevin is currently a songwriter and collaborator in a brand new indie project called Hello Morning.
 On top of the CD Baby podcasts, Kevin also places music in film and TV and has had placements in national ads, major studio films, and on network TV.

 Sometimes known as “Robert” in early episodes of the show (in order to avoid confusion with the other Chris), Chris now goes by “The Bolt.”
 The Bolt handles search marketing for the CD Baby brands.
-He’s the DIY podcast’s post-production expert and is responsible for much of the music and creative transitions in the show.
+He runs his own search marketing blog, www.intuitivesearchmarketing.com and he’s proud inventor of this social media buttons tool.
+Chris is the DIY podcast’s post-production expert and is responsible for much of the music and creative transitions in the show.
 He has been participating in the west coast indie music scene since he was a teen.
 He’s lead a number of indie rock and folk bands, and released a successful indie album on the Bay Area’s TURN Records.

 His current, ever-evolving, project is called Nervous And The Kid.